dshanley/contentcamel.io/hugo/content/job-openings/marketing.md

 draft: true

 ---
-### About Forestry.io
+### About Content Camel

-Forestry.io is a content management system (CMS) built for the next generation of the web.
+Content Camel is a content management system (CMS) built for the next generation of the web.
 We're taking a new approach by supporting modern web-development tools like Git, Hugo and Jekyll.
-Forestry.io is a small team, led by engineers, and based in Charlottetown, Prince Edward Island.
-We're looking for a Full-stack Developer who wants to build a truly world-class CMS, and we invite interested candidates to find out more about us at [Forestry.io](https://forestry.io).
+Content Camel is a small team, led by engineers, and based in Charlottetown, Prince Edward Island.
+We're looking for a Full-stack Developer who wants to build a truly world-class CMS, and we invite interested candidates to find out more about us at [Content Camel](https://contentcamel.io).

 ### Position

-Forestry.io is looking for a Growth Marketer to join the team.
+Content Camel is looking for a Growth Marketer to join the team.
 As a developer-centric product, we're looking for someone who understands developers.
 The ideal candidate will work with the leadership team to develop and implement a marketing strategy.

 ### Work Culture